Juniperus bermudiana: Description

-The Bermuda cedar is an evergreen tree growing up to 15 m tall with a trunk up to 60 cm thick, though larger specimens have existed in the past.
+The Bermuda cedar is a medium-sized tree growing up to 15 m tall with a trunk up to 60 cm thick, though larger specimens have existed in the past.
 It has thin bark that sheds in strips.
 The foliage is produced in blue-green sprays, with the individual shoots 1.3–1.6 mm wide, four-sided (quadriform) in section.
 The leaves are scale-like (1.5–2.5 mm long, up to 4 mm long on strong-growing shoots and 1–1.5 mm broad), with an inconspicuous gland.
 They are arranged in opposite decussate pairs, occasionally decussate whorls of three.
 Juvenile plants bear needle-like leaves 4–8 mm long.
 The cones are irregularly globose to broad pyriform (4–6 mm long and 5–8 mm broad), soft and berry-like, green at first, maturing bluish-purple about 8 months after pollination.
 They contain one or two (rarely three) seeds.
 The male cones are 4–6 mm long and begin yellow, turning brown after pollen release in early spring.